ALLISON LEVINE, MA, LCSW, SEP

 Certified Theraplay® Therapist and Supervisor

-Allison earned her Bachelor of Science in Human Development and Family Studies at University of Illinois at Urbana-Champaign and her Master of Art in Social Work at the University of Chicago.
+Allison earned her Bachelor of Science in Human Development and Family Studies at University of Illinois at Urbana-Champaign in 2003 and her Master of Art in Social Work and Health Administration and Policy at the University of Chicago in 2005.

 Speaker Topics: